kgolding/go-sqliteapi/README.md

 * `createdAt` is set as `DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP` and thus is automatically set to the timestamp of creation.

-Additional special fields can be added via the public `SpecialFields` map
+Additional special fields can be added via the exported `SpecialFields` map

 ## Migrations

 Configuration changes are automatically detected, and the database schema will be modifed accordingly.
-Such migrations will retain data unless a tables field is deleted in which that fields data will be lost.
+Such migrations will retain data unless a tables field is deleted in which case that fields data will be lost.

 When a migration occurs, the `gdb_config` table will be updated to include a copy of the new configuration.
 The `PRAGMA user_version` will be set to match the `id` of the `gdb_config` table row.